AZigalovs/milestoneproject2/README.md

 ###### UX

-Wireframes to be added
+Wireframes are located in the assets/wireframes folder.

 ## User Stories

-Using this a user, I want to be able to find various locations for specific Autism therapies
+Using this as a user, I want to be able to find various locations for specific Autism therapies

 ###### Features